go-kod/kod/README.md

 }
 ```

-Run go test to run the test. kod.Test will create a sub-test and within it will create an Adder component and pass it to the supplied function.
+Run go test to run the test. kod.RunTest will create a sub-test and within it will create an Adder component and pass it to the supplied function.
 If you want to test the implementation of a component, rather than its interface, specify a pointer to the implementing struct as an argument.
 For example, if the adderImpl struct implemented the Adder interface, we could write the following:

 ```go
 kod.RunTest(t, func(ctx context.Context, adder *adderImpl) {